T. Edward Temple Building, 901 W. Main St., room 1110

 Vivian Medina-Messner is an assistant professor at the Richard T. Robertson School of Media and Culture at Virginia Commonwealth University.
 She teaches large online classes in Mass Communications and Global Communications with (300 to 600 students).
 She has also taught writing, reporting, public relations and multimedia classes in the undergraduate and graduate journalism programs.

 Medina-Messner is currently working on her Ph.D. in Art Education at VCU.
-She earned a M.A. in business journalism from Florida International University and a B.A. in international communications and international affairs from the American University of Paris.
+She earned a master's degree in business journalism from Florida International University and a bachelor's degree in international communications and international affairs from the American University of Paris.